Platforms / Key Features

 Common features of all Nano-Plotter models:

-- 1 to 16 independent piezoelectric pipetting tips in any combination.
+- 1 to 16 (8 for each NP7-HV workstation) independent piezoelectric pipetting tips in any combination.
 Post sales upgrade is possible.

 - Sample aspiration from 96 well or 384 well micro plates